paastech-cloud/docs/Architecture.md

 #### Database

+The requirement for an ACID (Atomicity, Consistency, Isolation, and Durability) database led us to choose a relational database.
+For our application there wasn't a need to have a multitude of adaptable fields and the benefits of having consistent data with relationships between each other as well as having structured data were a more important factor.

+The only flexible field is the environmental variables that are stored for each project, but since PostgreSQL supports the [JsonB](https://www.postgresql.org/docs/9.5/datatype-json.html) type, this could easily be implemented.

-The chosen database for this application is [PostgreSQL](https://www.postgresql.org/).
+The chosen database for this application is the free open-source database [PostgreSQL](https://www.postgresql.org/).
 As market leader, PostgreSQL stands out for its performance and widespread use throughout the world.

 The API connects to the database using an ORM called [Prisma](https://www.prisma.io/).
+Prisma also automates the generation & migration of the database as well as creates the classes associated to each table.
+Being an ORM that is both performant and allows the reorganisation of SQL data into simple classes, it was an important addition to our technology stack.
+Its complete documentation, active development and strong support made it more interesting than its competitors like [TypeORM](https://typeorm.io/) or [Objection js](https://vincit.github.io/objection.js/).

 #### CI/CD